LaupWing/WhatIHaveLearned/README.md

 - [ ] Refactor the way data changes the content
     - Does it need to be after its saved
     - Does it need to be before its saved
+- [ ] Data handling functions should only be in the vuex file
 # Buggs To fix
 - [ ] Saving bug